-The past few years has seen several advances in the management of diabetic eyes diseases, particularly in the diagnosis and treatment of diabetic retinopathy (DR) and diabetic macular edema (DME).
+The past few years has seen several advances in the management of diabetes-related eyes diseases, particularly in the diagnosis and treatment of diabetes-related retinopathy and diabetes-related macular edema.
 Some of the key areas of ongoing research are summarised below.

 New imaging techniques

-The standard method for the detection of DR and DME is a comprehensive dilated eye examination with stereoscopic colour fundus photographs taken over time in order to monitor changes in the retina.
+The standard method for the detection of diabetes-related retinopathy and diabetes-related macular edema is a comprehensive dilated eye examination with stereoscopic colour fundus photographs taken over time in order to monitor changes in the retina.

-Other imaging techniques, such as optical coherence tomography (OCT) and fluorescein angiography also play a role in the diagnosis and management of complications of DR, particularly for diabetic macular edema (DME).
+Other imaging techniques, such as optical coherence tomography (OCT) and fluorescein angiography also play a role in the diagnosis and management of complications of diabetes-related retinopathy, particularly for diabetes-related macular edema.

-OCT is non-invasive technique that uses light to capture detailed 3-dimensional images showing the structure of the retina making it more suitable for the detection of DME than fundus photography, which only provides 2-dimensional images.
-OCT is commonly used in clinical practice to confirm the diagnosis and monitor the treatment of DME.
-However, its role as a screening test for DR (in addition to fundus photography) is still unclear, in part due to the low availability of OCT machines and personnel to operate them.
+OCT is non-invasive technique that uses light to capture detailed 3-dimensional images showing the structure of the retina making it more suitable for the detection of diabetes-related macular edema than fundus photography, which only provides 2-dimensional images.
+OCT is commonly used in clinical practice to confirm the diagnosis and monitor the treatment of diabetes-related macular edema.
+However, its role as a screening test for diabetes-related retinopathy (in addition to fundus photography) is still unclear, in part due to the low availability of OCT machines and personnel to operate them.
 Several newer versions of OCT have been introduced including:

 - Spectral-domain-OCT (SD-OCT): provides detailed images of morphological abnormalities in the retina; this approach is already widely used in clinical practice